17 Aug Kitcheri

 Usually available at health food stores or East Indian groceries

-2-3 TBS ghee (See ghee recipe) or extra virgin olive oil or, if kapha or ama is high, omit oil or ghee entirely
+2-3 TBS ghee recipe, extra virgin olive oil or, if kapha or ama is high, omit oil or ghee entirely and replace with a half cup water and water-sauté them)

 ½ tsp black mustard seeds